canonical/sphinx-docs-starter-pack/doc-cheat-sheet-myst.md

 This file contains the syntax for commonly used Markdown and MyST markup.
 Open it in your text editor to quickly copy and paste the markup you need.

+See the [MyST style guide](https://canonical-documentation-with-sphinx-and-readthedocscom.readthedocs-hosted.com/style-guide-myst/) for detailed information and conventions.

-Also see the [MyST documentation](https://myst-parser.readthedocs.io/en/latest/index.html) for detailed information, and the [Canonical Documentation Style Guide](https://docs.ubuntu.com/styleguide/en) for general style conventions.
+Also see the [MyST documentation](https://myst-parser.readthedocs.io/en/latest/index.html) for detailed information on MyST, and the [Canonical Documentation Style Guide](https://docs.ubuntu.com/styleguide/en) for general style conventions.

 ## H2 heading